 The second tier of offenders includes people who have been convicted of mid-level sex offenses, such as lewdness with a minor under 14 years old or non-forced sodomy with a minor under 14.
 These offenders must register as a sex offender for a minimum of 20 years.

 The third tier is for people who are convicted of the most serious sex crimes, which include rape, sex trafficking of children and forced lewdness with a minor, as well as repeat offenders.
 These offenders are still required to register for life.

 You may be able to remove your name from California’s sex offender registry within seven to 10 years from your release from custody or the completion of your probation.
 You must prove that you have lived in California for a minimum of five years prior to your application to qualify.
 Also, the court must have expunged your case, you must not have been incarcerated since your case was dismissed, and you cannot be on probation for the conviction of any other felony.

 Help Taking The Next Step

 Removal of your requirement to register as a sex offender can create new opportunities professionally and personally.
-Attorney Gregg S. Cohen can help.
+If you are listed on the Sex Offender Registry in Tehama, Shasta, Trinity or Glenn County, criminal defense attorney Gregg Cohen can help.
 Call 530-763-1137 or reach the firm online to schedule a free consultation.